Life lessons from unexpected sources play a large role in our growth and development.

 5. Working on something that does not inspire you

-This may seem like a strange choice, or confusing as to what lesson could be taken from it.
+This may seem strange or confusing what lesson we could take from it.

-We will all have projects and jobs in our lives that do not inspire us, and do not align with our interests and goals.
+We will all have projects and jobs that do not inspire us or align with our interests and goals.

-Use this experience to further define what it is that you want to do.
+Use this experience to further define what you want to do.

 What should you be doing?